Digital History

 Virtual reality scenes are most often one or more photographs or videos that have been manipulated or stitched together to form a continuous experience.
 Sometimes the images are computer generated.
 VR nearly always contains visual elements, but can be partially or entirely composed of sound or other sensual phenomena.

 Although many VR scenes comprise actual images of places, some involve fabricated images.
-An example is the online 3D model of the Hidden Town 3D Christian David House and an expanded example of the same.
+An example is the online 3D model of the Hidden Town 3D Christian David House.

 Other 3D Visualization Technologies